GeorgeWebDevCy/giolou-map/readme.txt

 == Debugging ==
 Enable the Debug Panel option in **Settings → GN Mapbox** to output verbose logs to the browser console.
-Markers are logged in the order they appear in `data/locations.json`.
+Markers are logged in the order they appear in `data/nature-path-1.json` and `data/nature-path-2.json`.

 == Changelog ==
+= 2.174.0 =
+* Split nature trail into two selectable routes
+* Bumped plugin version

 = 2.173.0 =
 * Transition plugin for Giolou including shortcodes and default dataset
 * Bumped plugin version